-John Bridcut is an award-winning film maker, with a string of varied documentaries to his name, ranging from politics to contemporary history to the arts – in particular, a number of psychological and musical portraits of British composers.
+John Bridcut is an award-winning film maker, with a string of varied productions to his name, ranging from politics to history to the arts – in particular, a number of psychological and musical portraits of British composers.

-Earlier in 2013, he produced Colin Davis In His Own Words, a tribute to the British conductor who died in April at the age of 85, was named Best Arts Documentary in the 2014 Grierson Awards, and also won the gold award for Performing Arts at the French documentary festival, FIPA.
+Colin Davis In His Own Words, a tribute to the British conductor who died in April 2013 at the age of 85, was named Best Arts Documentary in the 2014 Grierson Awards, and also won the gold award for Performing Arts at the French documentary festival, FIPA.

-Much of his recent work has been with his own company, Crux Productions, but he also works as a freelance director and producer for other production companies.
-He broadcasts on Radio 3 from time to time, and has published two books on Benjamin Britten, and lectures on music, broadcasting and current affairs.
-In November, he curated Illuminating Britten, a weekend of special events at the Barbican Centre and the Guildhall School of Music and Drama in London.
+Most of Bridcut's work is produced by his own company, Crux Productions, but he does occasionally freelance as a director and producer for other production companies.
+He broadcasts on Radio 3 from time to time, and has published two books on Benjamin Britten.
+He also gives lectures on music, broadcasting and current affairs.

 The Queen's home movies shown again at Christmas

 December repeat on BBC Four for 'Britten's Endgame'

 The Queen's home movies out on DVD